MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/manage-docker/manage-windows-dockerfile.md

 CMD [ "cmd" ]
 ```

-For additional examples of Dockerfiles for Windows, see the [Dockerfile for Windows Repository] (https://github.com/Microsoft/Virtualization-Documentation/tree/master/windows-container-samples).
+For additional examples of Dockerfiles for Windows, see the [Dockerfile for Windows repository](https://github.com/Microsoft/Virtualization-Documentation/tree/master/windows-container-samples).

 ## Instructions

-Dockerfile instructions provide the Docker Engine with the steps needed to create a container image.
-These instructions are performed in order, and one-by-one.
-Here are the details for some basic Dockerfile instructions.
-For a complete list of Dockerfile instructions, see [Dockerfile Reference on Docker.com] (https://docs.docker.com/engine/reference/builder/).
+Dockerfile instructions provide the Docker Engine the instructions it needs to create a container image.
+These instructions are performed one-by-one and in order.
+The following examples are the most commonly used instructions in Dockerfiles.
+For a complete list of Dockerfile instructions, see [Dockerfile Reference on Docker.com](https://docs.docker.com/engine/reference/builder/).

 ### FROM

 The `FROM` instruction sets the container image that will be used during the new image creation process.
 For instance, when using the instruction `FROM microsoft/windowsservercore`, the resulting image is derived from, and has a dependency on, the Windows Server Core base OS image.
 If the specified image is not present on the system where the Docker build process is being run, the Docker engine will attempt to download the image from a public or private image registry.

-**Format**

-The FROM instruction takes a format of:
+The FROM instruction's format goes like this:

 ```dockerfile
 FROM <image>
 ```

-**Example**
+Here's an example of the FROM command:

 ```dockerfile
 FROM microsoft/windowsservercore
 ```

-For detailed information on the FROM instruction, see the [FROM Reference on Docker.com]( https://docs.docker.com/engine/reference/builder/#from).
+For more detailed information, see the [FROM Reference on Docker.com](https://docs.docker.com/engine/reference/builder/#from).

 ### RUN

 The `RUN` instruction specifies commands to be run, and captured into the new container image.
 These commands can include items such as installing software, creating files and directories, and creating environment configuration.

-**Format**

-The RUN instruction takes a format of:
+The RUN instruction goes like this:

 ```dockerfile
 # exec form